patternfly/patternfly-react/packages/react-core/src/components/Icon/examples/Icon.md

 ```ts file="IconStatus.tsx"
 ```

-### Sizing content within the icon container
+### Sizing an icon within the icon container

-Providing both container and content size properties allow an icon to maintain a consistent size, even if the contents change in size.
+Providing both size and iconSize properties allows the icon container to maintain a consistent size, even if the icon changes in size.

 ```ts file="IconContentSizes.tsx"
 ```